elifesciences-publications/apicalTuftPaper/README.md

 Volumetric data used to generate surfaces uses the [Webknossos-wrapper](https://github.com/scalableminds/webknossos-wrap) file format.
 You can visit their website for a complete list of authors.

-Dirichlet-multinomial model fitting (Fig. 2b) was done using the [fastfit package](https://github.com/tminka/fastfit) developed by:

-* **Thomas P. Minka**

 ## License
 This project is licensed under the [MIT license](LICENSE).
-Copyright (c) 2019 Department of Connectomics, Max Planck Institute for Brain Research, D-60438 Frankfurt am Main, Germany
+Copyright (c) 2020 Department of Connectomics, Max Planck Institute for Brain Research, D-60438 Frankfurt am Main, Germany